-The statistical analyst performs statistical analysis annually to evaluate whether values are equitable and consistent with the market.
-EPCAD has divided the county into twelve market areas designated in CAMA as regions and shown in Figure 5.1.
+The Statistical staff perform statistical analysis annually to evaluate whether values are equitable and consistent with the market.
+EPCAD has divided the county into fifteen market areas designated in CAMA as regions and shown in Figure 5.1.
 They are: